-- articulate moral, legal, and ethical guidelines for professional behavior. - explain and apply the ethical principles of autonomy, beneficence, nonmaleficence, fidelity, justice, and utility. - identify the patient's social and economic situation, capacity for self-care, and ability to participate in shared decision making. - identify and describe the impact of social inequalities in health care and the social factors that are determinants of health outcomes. - comprehend and apply the concepts of social accountability and responsibility.
+- articulate moral, legal, and ethical guidelines for professional behavior. - explain and apply the ethical principles of autonomy, beneficence, nonmaleficence, fidelity, justice, and utility. - identify the patient's social and economic situation, capacity for self-care, and ability to participate in shared decision-making. - identify and describe the impact of social inequalities in health care, including public health crises, and the social factors that are determinants of health outcomes. - comprehend and apply the concepts of social accountability and responsibility.